OlivierLD/ROB/http-tiny-server/README.md

 ![Proxy GUI](./ProxyGUI.png)

 ## Bonus(es)
-- Not 100% related, but could be useful, there is the skeleton of a Python HTTP/REST server, along with some use-cases and scenarios, [here](../http-client-paradigm/src/main/python-skeletons/README.md).

 - Also see the script `small.server.sh`, to have this tiny http server ready from anywhere.

 - [Case Study](./CASE_STUDY.md) (several possibilities)